View Document Text

 allocation to private equity may include venture capital, buyout, distressed, and secondary strategies.
 The

-dispersion of manager success is wide in the universe of alternative investments which means that a
+dispersion of manager success is wide in the universe of alternative investments, which means that a

 rigorous due diligence approach is warranted.